 - How to Assess Your Data Center

-- Create a Data Center Segmentation Strategy
+- Create the Data Center Best Practice Antivirus Profile

 - Create Data Center Traffic Block Rules

 - Order the Data Center Security Policy Rulebase